 \subsubsection{Computational cost}

-Based on the previous analysis, the high-order methods ESDIRK-54A and ESDIRK-43B seem particularly promising, as they require fewer time steps to achieve good results.
-However, due to the fact that these methods have more stages than the low-order methods, this does not mean that the actual computational times will be advantageous.
-Figure \ref{fig:limitcycle:work_ampli} shows the computational times versus the achieved relative error on the amplification factor.
+Based on the previous analysis, the high-order methods ESDIRK-54A and ESDIRK-43B seem particularly promising, as they require fewer steps to achieve good results.
+However, since these methods possess more stages than lower-order ones, this does not ensure that the actual computational times will be shorter.
+Figure \ref{fig:limitcycle:work_ampli} shows the computational time versus the achieved relative error on the amplification factor.
 Note that these simulations were run only on the physical time interval $t\in[0,0.1]$ s, so that computational times are truly representative.
-We see that CKN is the fastest method for a relative error higher than $5 \times 10^{-3}$, however this roughly corresponds to the zone were the solution diverges in finite time.
+We see that CKN is the fastest method for a relative error higher than $5 \times 10^{-3}$, however this roughly corresponds to the zone were its solution diverges in finite time.
 ESDIRK-32A is not a very good performer, whereas ESDIRK-43B and ESDIRK-54A are performing well and have similar error levels.

 Figure \ref{fig:limitcycle:work_amplitude_harm0} shows the computational time required for a given level of relative error on the fundamental amplitude in the established limit cycle.
 Computational times are those of simulations run on the physical time interval $t\in[0,1.5]$ s.
 ESDIRK-43B is only marginally better than the other methods, no clear winner is to be picked.